-The Australia Stock Horse is sometimes referred to as an Australian Quarter Horse and when you consider the breeds temperament, endurance, agility and speed it’s not difficult to understand why.
-The Australian Stock Horse is descended for the horses that arrived in Australia in 1788 onboard the First Fleet.
+The Australia Stock Horse is sometimes referred to as an Australian Quarter Horse and when you consider the breed’s temperament, endurance, agility, and speed it’s not difficult to understand why.
+The Australian Stock Horse is descended from the horses that arrived in Australia in 1788 onboard the First Fleet (A fleet of 11 shipped that set sail from England in 1787 to establish a penal colony in Australia).
 These horses, like the Quarter Horse’s ancestors, were mainly of European stock.

 Australian Stock Horse facts

 - Some people refer to the Australian Stock Horse as a Waler but, although they do have a similar ancestry they are actually two different breeds.